Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 .. code-block:: console

-   $concordium-client delegator add --capital 5000 --restake 0 --baker 12345
+   $concordium-client delegator add --sender EXAMPLEACCT --stake 5000 --target 12345

-The command has the following optional arguments:
+The command has the following required arguments:

+- ``--sender`` is the account from which you want to stake.
-- ``--capital`` is an amount of CCD you intend to delegate
+- ``--stake`` is an amount of CCD you intend to delegate
-- ``--restake`` can be set to either 0 or 1 (which is which?) to not restake earnings or restake earnings
-- ``--baker`` is the baker pool ID or L-pool if delegating to the lockup pool.
+- ``--target`` is either the baker pool ID or ``Passive``.

+The command has the following optional argument:

+- ``--no-restake`` can be set if you do not want to restake earnings.

 Configure or change delegation
 ------------------------------

 The command to add delegation with ``concordium-client`` is ``delegator configure``.
-The command has the same arguments as ``delegator add``.
+The command has the same arguments as ``delegator add`` but the all arguments are optional for ``delegator configure``.
+If you do not specifiy the argument, then no change is made.

 Stop delegation
 ---------------

 The command to add delegation with ``concordium-client`` is ``delegator remove``.
-The command has the same arguments as ``delegator add``?
+It is recommended to specify the ``--sender`` account for where unstaked funds should be returned.